How To Ensure Your Cosmetics Are Not Tested On Animals.

 As you can see from the look I created on the model holding this beautiful shelter rabbit Jordan, you can indeed get a professional beauty look using accredited cruelty fee and also, organic mineral makeup and hair products.

-What Are Accredited Cruelty Free Products?
+What Are Approved Cruelty Free Products?

 Not All Bunny Logos Are The Same